Tour Stop No. 1

 Gen. Gage warned that New York’s military stores, housed in stone buildings outside the garrison, would quickly fall into the hands of a mob, unleashing “a Civil War.”
 Colden ordered the Fort strengthened.
 But Gage’s engineer John Montresor made it clear the garrison would fall under domestic attack.
 So, in another unprecedented act, the new governor came in promising to dismantle it.
 In the months that followed, demonstrations grew so large and violent that officials living at the Governor’s House inside the Fort had to move onto warships in the harbor because of daily threats of violence.
 Ten years later, New York’s governor would have to do the same.
 And rebels would finally make good on their promise to take over the garrison.

-On port cities and their pivotal role in the rebellion, see Benjamin Carp, Defiance of the Patriots: The Boston Tea Party & the Making of America (Yale University Press, 2010) and Rebels Rising: Cities and the American Revolution (Oxford University Press, 2007).
+On the pivotal role of cities in the Revolution, see Benjamin Carp, Defiance of the Patriots: The Boston Tea Party & the Making of America (Yale University Press, 2010) and Rebels Rising: Cities and the American Revolution (Oxford University Press, 2007).

 On military geography in New York, see John Gilbert McCurdy, “From Fort George to the Fields: The Public Space and Military Geography of Revolutionary New York City,” Journal of Urban History 4, no. 4 (2018).